xbeat/Machine-Learning/README.md

 Thought-Augmented Reasoning with Buffer of Thoughts

 Thought-Augmented Reasoning with Buffer of Thoughts is an approach to enhance AI models' reasoning capabilities.
 It combines the strengths of language models with a structured thought process, allowing for more coherent and logical problem-solving.
 This method introduces a buffer to store intermediate thoughts, enabling the model to break down complex problems into manageable steps.

+## Recurrent Neural Networks for Sequential Data Processing

+Basic RNN Architecture

+A Recurrent Neural Network processes sequential data by maintaining a hidden state that gets updated with each input.
+The hidden state acts as the network's memory, allowing it to capture temporal dependencies in the data sequence.
+The basic RNN cell performs a transformation on both current input and previous hidden state.

 ## LANISTR Architecture in Python